 Confidentiality is essential to establishing a safe and trusting therapeutic relationship.
 The University Counseling Center adheres to laws and ethical guidelines that govern our professions.
 While it is understandable that parents and families want to know how their student is doing, confidentiality laws and guidelines prevent us from sharing any information about your student without written consent, even the fact that they are in counseling.

 While other departments can and do reach out to students who may be distressed, the University Counseling Center generally waits for a student to initiate contact with us.
 The reason is that if we contact a student at the request of a family member, that contact may be perceived as unwelcome and intrustive.

 If you are concerned about your student's mental health, we encourage you to speak with them directly.
 It's also fine to ask your student how their counseling is going, without prying into details.
 Respect their privacy if your student prefers not to discuss their counseling with you.

 Can I Consult with a Therapist?

 Yes.
 Therapists are available to speak with you if you have a concern about your student.
 We can help you brainstorm ideas for speaking to your student and also let you know about our services and other resources that may be helpful.
+If you need assistance, please call us for a consultation or choose office hours with Counseling Services to meet by Zoom with a Counseling Services leadership team member, available on Mondays and Thursdays from noon–1:00 p.m. during the 2023–2024 academic year.
 You may call us during open hours at 541-346-3227.
-And any time the University Counseling Center is closed, this same number connects to our support and crisis line.
+And any time Counseling Services is closed, this same number connects to our support and crisis line.